 Pro-tip: Don’t rush the grits.
 We can’t say this enough…cook your grits low and slow.

-2. Grits: In a medium saucepan bring the water to a boil.
-Once the water has reached a rapid boil, stir in the grits and reduce to low heat and cover.
-Cook for about 15 to 20 minutes or until the water has been completely absorbed and the grits are tender.
-Remove the pan from the heat and stir in the cheddar cheese, butter, and salt until the cheese and butter have melted and are well combined.
+2. Grits: Bring the water to a boil in a medium saucepan.
+Once the water has reached a rapid boil, stir in the grits, reduce the heat to low, and cover.
+Cook for 15 to 20 minutes, or until the water is completely absorbed and the grits are tender.
+Remove the pan from the heat and stir in the cheddar cheese, butter, and salt until well combined.

-5. Plating: Serve a portion of the cheesy grits topped with a spoonful of sauce, shrimp, and andouille sausage.
+5. Plating: Serve some cheesy grits topped with a spoonful of sauce, shrimp, and andouille sausage.
 Garnish with green onions, chives, and parsley.

 Recipe Tips and Notes